BinaRam/governance/BCBasedGovernance.md

   - How to manage membership expansion?
 Can core members refer/introduce other new members?
   - The organization decides the initial membership term.
   - The new member becomes a voting member/core member after a vesting period?
-The consortium will be a (*closed*) membership consortium.
+  - The consortium will be a (*closed*) membership consortium.
 The eligible members are manufacturers with specific basic credentials.
-The consortium activities are relevant and will benefit them directly.
+  - The consortium activities are relevant and will benefit them directly.
 Thus it is reasonable to assume that only manufacturers (and no non-manufacturers) will join the consortium.
+  - Soem branding (Member of xyz) will be assiged to the member to display on their website.
+  - A benefits document will be provided

+The membership model is more like a American Piots association (only pilots and related-personal allowed) versus a gym membership (where anybody can join).
 ### 3. Member Engagement and Marketplace -- Giggso

 (Example, UK Govt online marketplace)